Hilton

 OpenClose

-We seek to identify the processes that prevent damaged neurons from regenerating following brain or spinal cord injury.
-To do this, we use a multidisciplinary strategy combining cellular, molecular, and bioinformatic approaches together with tissue clearing and 3D imaging analyses.
-We are also interested in identifying the cells and circuits that are most critical for mediating functional improvements after spinal cord inju
+We seek to develop neuroregenerative and neuroprotective therapies that enable meaningful functional improvements in individuals with spinal cord injury.
+We use a multidisciplinary research strategy combining cellular, molecular, and bioinformatic approaches together with tissue clearing and 3D imaging analyses in order to identify the processes that prevent damaged axons from regenerating.
+We are also interested in identifying the cells and circuits that are most important for mediating functional improvements after injury.

 Publications